Skip to content

 Two Tall Guys Talking Sales – Sales Meetings Are for Educational Purposes – E23

+In this episode of “Two Tall Guys Talking Sales,” Sean and Kevin provide insights on conducting effective sales meetings focusing on education and training.
 They suggest assigning individual salespeople to research topics or chapters of a book to teach the team, ensuring everyone becomes an authority on the topic.
 The hosts stress the importance of repetition and testing knowledge by applying it to specific accounts or situations.
-They also highlight the need for clear goals and contribute directly to revenue growth in every meeting.
+They also highlight the need for clear goals… Two Tall Guys Talking Sales – Sales Meetings Are for Educational Purposes – E23

 March Madness Teaches Us Great Coaching Techniques